PeterKrooni/RealEngine/README.md

 The Source.cpp file will contain different types of demos of features currently in progress, but is not meant as an "editor" in any way.
 More in-depth documentation is coming soon.

-## How to build
+## How to run
-Right now there aren't really any easy ways to compile the project, but I am working on it.
-An alternative solution is to clone the repository into a new VS project (or IDE of your choice):
+Right now there aren't really any easy ways to compile the project, but I am trying to work up a solution for that.
+An alternative solution is to run the project in a new VS project (or IDE of your choice):

 Requirements:
 - SDL2.0, SDL2_image, SDL2_ttf, SDL2_mixer
 -	C++17 or higher.
 ---
 1. Add SDL2 libraries and include directories to VS
-2. Clone into this repository
+2. Clone/Unzip RealEngine project into VS
 3. Run Source.cpp

 ## Overview